 Manage Your SMS Numbers

-You can add up to 20 numbers to your Klaviyo account by clicking Request Additional Numbers.
-If you need more than 20 numbers, you will have to reach out to our Support Team.
+You can add up to 400 numbers in batches of no more than 20 to your Klaviyo account by clicking Request Additional Numbers.
+If you need more than 400 numbers, reach out to our Support Team.

 If you later decide that you no longer need a number, you can release it by clicking the settings dropdown beside the number and selecting Release Number.